The P2PP version 3 Tool - Installation

 This completes the installation process.
 To run the executable from any directory, also add <installation-directory>/p2pp-3.4.2/bin to your $PATH environment variable.
 Possible files to update are: $HOME/.tcshrc, $HOME/.cshrc, $HOME/.login

 Execute P2PP by issuing the command p2pp in a terminal window, possibly after issuing rehash or hash -r.

 If the P2PP login window appears, then you have successfully installed P2PP.
 You can then delete the compressed TAR file.

 Important: after starting P2PP for the first time, please ensure you download your observing runs and instrument packages through the "Download/Refresh Observing Runs" menu under the "File" menu.

-In case you need to transfer some OBs from your previous installation of P2PP, please run the software, select the OBs and use the command "File > Export" to create a backup.
-Then, start P2PP 3.4.1 and use the function "File > Import" to ingest the OBs into the new version of P2PP.
+The format of the internal data cache of P2PP 3.4.2 is backward compatible with version 3.4.1.
+In case you wish to retrieve OBs present in the local cache of your 3.4.1 installation, simply copy the whole contents of the "p2pp-3.4.1/cache" directory to "p2pp-3.4.2/cache" before starting to work with the new version.
+Note that it is however not possible to do the same with versions 3.4.0 or earlier.
+In case you need to transfer some OBs from your earlier installation of P2PP, please run the old version of the software, select the OBs and use the command "File > Export" to create a backup.
+Then, start P2PP 3.4.2 and use the function "File > Import" to ingest the OBs into the new version of P2PP.